FREQUENTLY ASKED QUESTIONS

 To whom should questions be addressed?

-State assessment administration, CDT, DIBELS, and easyCBM questions- Assessment Coordinator
+State assessment administration, CDT, DIBELS, and i-Ready Assessment questions- Assessment Coordinator

 What assessment can be used for progress monitoring?

-The DIBELS progress monitoring tool can be used for this purpose in ELA and easyCBM progress monitoring tool can be used for Math.
+The DIBELS progress monitoring tool can be used for this purpose in ELA.

 At what grade is it developmentally appropriate to bubble tests?